validmeasures/validmeasures.github.io/_posts/2012-11-30-defaulters.md

     * Early discharges

-    * Threats and refusal to treat if carers come too late, forget the ration card, don’t fully immunize the child or if they fail to bring in the food
+    * Threats and refusal to treat if carers come too late, forget the ration card, don’t fully immunise the child or if they fail to bring in the food

     * Key messages are not communicated to mothers